DukMastaaa/cppcube/README.md

 `void CubeModel::coutDisplayNet()`.

 ## Current bugs
-- Changing penalty on selected time when selected time is most recent doesn't update timer view.
 - Screen refreshes agressively when generating new scramble (`n`).
 - Some terminals which allow vertical scrolling display binary characters when the window is scrolled up during runtime.
 This seems like weird